 - Technology Operations and Concepts, including coding

-- o Keyboarding
+- Keyboarding

-- o Digital Citizenship
+- Digital Citizenship

 Students are exposed to the use of technology and have the opportunity to practice these technology application skills, keyboarding skills, and digital citizenship concepts to build a strong foundation for keyboarding and technology success.
+All classes have access to iPads and/or Chromebooks.
 They work on coding skills, using a week-long unit, Hour of Code.
 The elementary tech trainer coordinates and co-teaches lessons with the classroom teachers.